archphile/thepenguin/content/post/2017-10-04-comparison-between-cd-and-vinyl-masters.md

 This spectrogram is typical for that era, with a low pass filter applied and set an approx. 20KHz limit.

 What about  the sound quality?
 It's very close to the vinyl rip.
-Everything is natural and quiet again and this CD release has nothig to do with the first!
+Everything is natural and quiet again and this CD release has nothing to do with the first!

 Based on all this stuff I would like to share **some final thoughts**:

 -  There can't be an actual comparison between vinyl and CD versions of an album.
 Different mastering procedures will lead to a very different result and it's not fair to blame the CD or the vinyl for this.
 - CD masters of old albums are **VERY different**.
 If a CD version of an album sounds horrible don't blame the format!
 There might be another that sounds much better!
-- Ripping vinyls is a very difficult procedure, but if you know what you are doing the result can be amazing!
+- Ripping vinyls is a very difficult procedure, but if you know how to do it, the result can be amazing!